timescale/docs/timescaledb/how-to-guides/backup-and-restore/docker-and-wale.md

 # Ongoing physical backups with Docker & WAL-E
-When you using TimescaleDB in a containerized environment, you can use [continuous archiving][pg archiving] with a [WAL-E][wale official] container.
+When you run TimescaleDB in a containerized environment, you can use [continuous archiving][pg archiving] with a [WAL-E][wale official] container.
 These containers are sometimes referred to as sidecars, because they run alongside the main container.
 We provide a [WAL-E sidecar image][wale image]